- Introduction to the Journal Archiving Tag Set

 Implementor’s instructions for using this Tag Set, customizing this Tag Set, or making derivative tag sets based on this one.

-Pointer to the description of the changes made in response to the public comments on the JATS 1.1 through the Standing Committee Draft Versions 1.2d2, received through the end of May 2018, that resulted in this NISO JATS version 1.2 Tag Set (ANSI/NISO Z39.96-2019 V1.2).
+Pointer to the description of the changes made in response to the public comments on the JATS Committee Draft Versions 1.1d1 and 1.1d2 received through the end of February 2015, that resulted in this Committee Draft NISO JATS 1.1d3 Tag Set.

 Element Context Table